Rockpointgeo/CleaningDataAssignment/README.md

     * The merged subset data frame was split according to both subject and activity.
     * Sapply was used to calulate the column means of the columns containing the feature variables.
+    * the resulting matrix was transposed so that the measurement variables are the columns
     * the resulting matrix was written to a text file named `tidy_data.txt` using table.write.
-        - The columns of the data file are labelled `<activity>.<subject> i.e. `WALKING.1`.
+        - The columns of the data contain the mean values of the features of the data set and they are labelled with the readable names.
-        - The rows of the data are not labelled but they contain the mean values of the subsetted features (a full list of the features can be found in the code book (`code_book.md`).
+        - The rows of the data file are not labelled but they correspond to the activity and subject `<activity>.<subject> i.e. `WALKING.1`.